googleforgames/agones/site/content/en/docs/Guides/Client SDKs/local.md

 {"message":"gameserver update received","severity":"info","time":"2019-10-30T21:46:18.179459+03:00"}
 ```

-An alternative to "local mode" ("out of cluster mode", which uses an agones cluster) is discussed [below](#running-locally-using-out-of-cluster-mode).

 ## Providing your own `GameServer` configuration for local development

 By default, the local sdk-server will create a default `GameServer` configuration that is used for `GameServer()`